toaco/carry/README.md

 ]
 ```

-Then create some file structured under `ROOT_DIR` as below:
+Then create some files structured under `ROOT_DIR` as below:

 ```bash
 |--sdb1